HKasheke/aiming/README.md

 # aiming
- 2x servo motors and joystick wired together
+ 2x servo motors (X and Y axis) and joystick wired together with an arduino